CR6Community/CR-6-touchscreen/README.md

   You do not need those files, unless you intend to try to fork and modify this version of the UI.

 ## Installing This Firmware to your Touchscreen
   1. Download the DWIN_SET .zip file from the latest Release's Assets list
   2. Extract all contents from that .zip file into a new blank directory
   3. Find and read ALL of the README files BEFORE attempting to flash your display (You'll be glad you did!)
-4. Figure-out which DGUS 2 is presently running on your display (as explained above)
+  4. Figure-out which DGUS 2 is presently running on your display (it may help you later, to know what you started with)
   5. DO NOT FLASH ANY KERNEL FILES TO YOUR DISPLAY, unless:
     5.1 You have inadvertently "bricked" your display by flashing the DGUS2 kernel upgrade files to a display calibrated for DGUS2 v4.5+
     5.2 Your display is running version 1.x of DGUS2, and you want to fix the text kerning (in which case, add the DGUS2 v3.5 kernel file to your DWIN_SET.)
   6. Verify that you have satisfied all of the Pre-Requisites for flashing this firmware (Which you will know after reading the README files...)
   7. Flash your display with the DWIN_SET folder
   8. If anything went wrong, try the TROUBLESHOOTING.MD instructions
   9. Please provide feedback in Comments or Issues, as applicable

 **CAUTION: If you are using a MAC to prepare the SD card and to copy DWIN_SET to the card, PLEASE READ THIS FAQ: https://github.com/CR6Community/Marlin/wiki/Troubleshooting-Problems-with-Firmware-Flashing#my-screen-looks-like-this-picture-after-flashing-it**